PizziPayment/PizziBackDeploymentTools/README.md

     - Compile typescript in a container
     - Build a runner from the produced artefacts

-- `clean.sh`: cleans artefacts produced by the `update.sh` and remove created docker volume and images.
+- `clean.sh`: cleans artefacts produced by the `update.sh` and removes created docker volume and images.

-Once you ran `update.sh`, `docker-compose.yaml`'s services can be launched in the following order:
+Once you've run `update.sh`, `docker-compose.yaml`'s services can be launched in the following order:
 - db
 - rsc-server auth-server